Owls and Winter Birding in the Boreal Forest of Minnesota

 Owls (Strigidae)

-Northern Hawk-Owl Surnia ulula
+Northern Hawk Owl Surnia ulula

 Barred Owl Strix varia

-Great Grey Owl Strix nebulosa
+Great Gray Owl Strix nebulosa

 Woodpeckers (Picidae)